nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 In certain cases, Node.js Foundation Board of Directors approval may also be required.

+### Teams

+When making a request to create a new repository, specify the team(s) that will have write or admin access.
+If there is not an appropriate team to maintain a new repository, request a new team.
+Approval is automatic if there are no objections from TSC or CommComm after 72 hours.

 ## Removing or Blocking Individuals

 Only Node.js GitHub Organization owners may remove an individual from the